-If there’s one recipe that everyone should make one time from scratch, it’s Beef Burgundy.
+If there’s one recipe that everyone should make one time from scratch, it’s the classic Beef Burgundy.
 It’s also one of the more time consuming recipes around, so I was looking for a way to save time.
-The answer is to make beef burgundy in a pressure cooker, instead of a slow cooker or dutch oven, and cut the total cooking time to 45 minutes.
+The answer is to make beef burgundy in a pressure cooker, instead of a slow cooker or dutch oven, and cut the actual cooking time to 45 minutes.

 The Basic Beef Burgundy Recipe

 The key to any beef burgundy recipe is the technique around each ingredient.
 The browning of the meat, the scraping up of the fond, the reducing of the wine and more.
 And then there is the long simmer to bring out the flavors.
-This can take 8-12 hours in a slow cooker, but as a pressure cooker recipe (or as an Instant Pot recipe), it’s down to about 45 minutes.
+This can take 8-12 hours in a slow cooker, but as a pressure cooker recipe (or as an Instant Pot recipe), it’s down to about 45 minutes of actual cooking.

 The prep is still the prep.
-It’ll take an least an hour to do the mis-en-place of getting the ingredients ready, browning meat and cooking bacon before you start your pressure cooker or Instant Pot.
+It’ll take an least 90 minutes to do the mis-en-place of getting the ingredients ready, browning meat and cooking bacon before you start your pressure cooker or Instant Pot.

-And a big part of the prep is the time it takes to cut down a large chunk of chuck roast into roughly 2″ by 2″ cubes, salt it, dredge it in flour and then browning it in the pot.
+The first thing you’ll do is prep the beef by cutting down a large chunk of chuck roast into roughly 2″ by 2″ cubes, salt it, dredge it in flour and then browning it in the pot.
 It takes time, but it’s one of the biggest payoffs both in terms of flavor and in texture.

 Were you to just stick a whole large chunk of meat in there, it would be too big for the pressure cooker to completely tenderize it.
 This is why you need smaller pieces.
 Another reason is that doing so increases the surface area of the meat that comes in contact with the hot pan bottom.
 This is where the legendary Maillard reaction takes place.
 And it creates a lot of that delicious fond that flavors the final beef burgundy